mlrun/mlrun/docs/serving/canary.md

 Relevant when MLRun is executed in the [Iguazio platform](https://www.iguazio.com/docs/latest-release/) (**"the platform"**).
 ```

+Canary functions are used to test model deployments, based on an actual production deployment.
+Using this method, you can
+test the model behavior with minimal impact on the existing production.

-Canary deployment is enabled by the API Gateway.
-The API gateway is a service that exposes your function as a web
+Canary functions are defined using an API gateway.
+The API gateway is a service that exposes your function as a
-service.
+web service.
 Essentially, it is a proxy that forwards requests to your functions and returns the response.
 You can configure authentication on the gateway.

+The API traffic is randomly directed to the two functions at the percentages you specify.
+Start with a low
+percentage for the canary function.
+Verify that the canary function works as expected (or modify it until it does
+work as desired).
+Then gradually increase its percentage until you turn it into a production function.

 **In this section**